-Applicants must submit a case log of at least 50 cases (but not more than 60) completed between January 01, 2021 and December 31, 2021 that meet the AVTAA definition of anesthesia care and case management.
-This document will be blinded so that the credentials committee reviewers will NOT know the applicant's name or place of employment.
+Applicants must submit a case log of at least 50 cases (but not more than 60) completed between January 01, 2022 and December 31, 2022 that meet the AVTAA definition of anesthesia care and case management.
+This document is blinded so that the credentials committee reviewers will NOT know the applicant's name or place of employment.